Peer to Peer Lending License

 In simple words, we can say that Peer to Peer (P2P) lending is a form of social lending under which individuals can lend or borrow money.
 There is no involvement of any financial institution, therefore, lenders are free to choose borrower.
 This concept of lending is gaining popularity among lenders as they get higher rate of interest.

-Peer to Peer lending is a method of debt financing under which individuals can lend or borrow money without the involvement of any financial institution as an intermediary.
-Peer to Peer lending companies is regulated by the Reserve Bank of India.
+P2P lending is a method of debt financing under which individuals can lend or borrow money without the involvement of any financial institution as an intermediary.
+P2P lending companies is regulated by the Reserve Bank of India.
 They operate online involving low overhead cost.
 It is proving profitable for lenders as well as borrowers in such a way that lenders can earn higher rate of interest while borrowers can borrow at lower rate of interest.

 P2P lending platforms are technology driven companies which are registered under the Companies Act.
 They act as an aggregator between lenders and borrowers.
 On P2P lending platform, lenders and borrowers register themselves on the website.
 Thereafter P2P lending platform carries out due diligence and approve the applications for participation in lending/borrowing activity.